-National Financial Reporting Authority (NFRA): Roles, Composition and Powers
+National Financial Reporting Authority (NFRA) Explained with Roles and Functions

 Exercising effective control over accounting and auditing policies is crucial for an economy.
 The presence of a regulatory body to oversee these policies is, therefore, quintessential.
 Just as the Reserve bank of India oversees the movement of money and its effects on the economy, the National Financial Reporting Authority (NFRA) is the regulatory body that administers accounting and auditing policies.